matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 Complexity accumulates quietly - every extra layer, meeting, or document increases cognitive load and slows adaptation.
 The result is a system that's heavy where it should be light.

 Reducing overprocessing means matching effort to value - choosing simplicity, clarity, and sufficiency over theoretical perfection.

-#### Practical Reduction Strategies

-- Apply “You aren’t going to need it”: implement features only when needed.
-- Keep architectures and abstractions simple.
-- Regularly review code and processes to remove redundant complexity.

 #### Validated Performance Impact